 - your child’s birth certificate, issued after the parental order was granted

-If you haven’t been granted a parental order and your child was born in the UK you can send their full UK birth certificate instead.
+If you’ve not been granted a parental order and your child was born in the UK you can send their full UK birth certificate instead.

-If you haven’t been granted a parental order and your child was born outside the UK, there are special rules about applying for a passport.
+If you’ve not been granted a parental order and your child was born outside the UK, there are special rules about applying for a passport.

 If your child was conceived through sperm donation and born in the UK, you need to send their birth certificate when you apply.
-You don’t need to say they were conceived through sperm donation.
+You do not need to say they were conceived through sperm donation.

 There are different rules if they were born in another country.

-Contact the Passport Adviceline if you aren’t sure what documents you need or if your circumstances are more complicated.
+Contact the Passport Adviceline if you are not sure what documents you need or if your circumstances are more complicated.